 If you invest directly with a state plan, you’ll have to manage the whole process yourself: registering, researching the investments and tracking the plan over time.
 However, you can also open a 529 plan through a broker, who can set you up with one of several state plans.
 This method also may allow you to use the advice of an investment professional, who can help you arrange the plan and oversee it through the years.

 Finally, you can always turn to a certified financial planner, who can assist in choosing the right state plan for your needs and choosing the best investments.
-Look for a planner who has experience specifically with 529 plans and ideally one who is a fee-only adviser.
+Look for a planner who has experience specifically with 529 plans and ideally one who is a fee-only advisor.

 A 529 plan is not the only way to pay for college, and there are many unusual ways to stock away cash, while even getting a tax break in some cases.